2025 Solar Incentives Guide for Alliance, OH - Tax Credits & Rebates

 The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
 You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
 Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit will apply to you is to reach out to your local Alliance solar panel installers with your questions.
+The best way to understand how the new Clean Energy Credit will apply to you is to reach out to your local Alliance solar panel company with your questions.

 State & Local Solar Incentives